This post answers the most common post-shoot questions, but please don't hesitate to shoot me a message if there's anything else I can clear up.

 In the last image, we go to crazy town and I get a facelift, nose job and facial!
 This is definitely going too far in my book, but I wanted to show you the extremes.

-As a final note, please edit your photos and download files within a month of your shoot.
-From time to time, I delete old galleries off the server to make space, and if I have to reupload your images later there is a $50 charge.
+As a final note, please download any images you want to keep within three months of your shoot.
+From time to time I delete old galleries from the server to make space, and if I have to reupload your images later there is a $50 charge.